mabreyes/marcreyes.ph/_posts/2017-11-22-jollibee-fep-youth-challenge-bootcamp.md

 ---
 layout: post
 title: Jollibee FEP Youth Challenge Bootcamp
-description: Our team got selected to be funded a project in the recently launched Jollibee FEP Youth Challenge.
-Learn more about how we started, planned, and pitched for our project.
+description: Our team got selected to be funded a project in the recently launched Jollibee Farmer Entrepreneurship Program (FEP) Youth Challenge.
+Read my blog to learn more about how we started, planned, and pitched for our project in the recently held Jollibee FEP Youth Challenge Bootcamp.
 image: /assets/images/jollibee-fep-thumbnail.jpg
 categories: Projects Machine-Learning
 ---